 b) On 24 December 2020, Tokio Marine Insurance (Thailand) Public Co., Ltd., as a plaintiff, filed a lawsuit against the Company to the Civil Court of Southern Bangkok (CBSC), for the charge of goods deposit and storage in the Company's warehouse, insurance, and subrogation, claiming damages of Baht 19 million.
 Subsequently the Court approved the Company's insurers to be joint defendants.
-The settlement of issue hearing was scheduled to be conducted on 9 May 2022.
+Bangkok South Civil Court scheduled an examination of the witnesses for both the plaintiff and the defendant to be held between 13 and 15 September 2023.